“What is to prevent the sites from being built-on in the future?” – This is one of the most frequent questions we are asked.

 - Our natural burial grounds have no potential for property development, but they do have long-term value as pasture

-- The land is subject to a 99 year lease that restricts the use of the land to natural burials
+- They are held on a 99-year lease that restricts the use of the land to natural burials and grazing

-- Legislative procedures would need to be followed for each proposed exhumation
+- Legislative procedures that need to be followed for each proposed exhumation require strong justification

-- Our burial grounds have a sustainable future as pasture
+- Our burial grounds have a long-term, sustainable future as pasture